-- 24. Defendant Employee Benefit Review Committee is a named fiduciary within the meaning of 29 U.S.C. § 1102(a) with the authority to manage the assets of the Plan. - 25.
-John and Jane Does 1-20.
-Plaintiff does not currently know the identity of the Plan's fiduciaries who served on the Employee Benefit Review Committee.
-Once the identities of those not currently named, if any, are ascertained, Plaintiff will seek leave to join them under their true names.
+23. Defendant Employee Benefit Review Committee ("EBRC" or the "Committee") is a named fiduciary within the meaning of 29 U.S.C. § 1102(a) with the authority to manage the assets of the Plan.

+24. John and Jane Does 1-20.
+At the time the Complaint was filed, Plaintiff did not know the identity of the Plan's fiduciaries who served on the Employee Benefit Review Committee.
+The parties are discussing the identification by name of the John and Jane Does 1-20.